siemens/ix/packages/documentation/docs/controls/_button_styleguide.md

 ### Sizing

-- All Buttons have a fix height.
+- All buttons have a fixed height.
-- Icon-only buttons also have a fix width.
+- Icon-only buttons also have a fixed width.
 - Text-only and icon and text buttons have a minimum width of 5rem.
 - For text-only and icon and text buttons, no maximum width is defined.
 - The width of Primary and Secondary buttons can either depend on screen context or text length.
 - The width of Tertiatry buttons with text depends on the text length.
-- Text on text-only Buttons is horizontally centered.
+- Text on text-only buttons is horizontally centered.
-- On icon-and-text Buttons, there is a fix margin between icon and text of <kbd>0.25rem</kbd>.
+- On icon-and-text buttons, there is a fixed margin between icon and text of <kbd>0.25rem</kbd>.
 Icon and text together are horizontally centered.
 The icon should be placed on the leading side of the button (e.g. left for left-to-right languages).

 ### Spacing

-A default margin between adjacent Buttons of <kbd>0.5rem</kbd> is defined.
+A default margin between adjacent buttons of <kbd>0.5rem</kbd> is defined.
 Depending on the context, this margin may be increased, though.

 ## Dos and don'ts

-- If space allows, place buttons next to one another instead of one below the other.
+- Given enough space, buttons should be aligned horizontally rather than vertically.
 - When grouping multiple buttons, e.g. in a dialog, buttons should be right-justified with the primary action on the very right.
-- Avoid generic button labels (e.g. Yes/ No), use meaningful labels instead (e.g. Save, Download, Edit) so that the user easily understands which action is triggered by pressing the button.
+- Avoid generic button labels (e.g. Yes/No), use meaningful labels instead (e.g. Save, Download, Edit) so that the user easily understands which action is triggered by pressing the button.
-- For more information, see also the UX writing guidelines on [Diaglogs and Buttons](#dialogs-and-buttons.md).
+- For more information, see also the UX writing guidelines on [Diaglogs and buttons](#dialogs-and-buttons.md).

 ## Related patterns: